sequana/sequana-wrappers/README.md

 # Notes for developers

 The wrappers directory contains the wrappers.
-Each sub-directory is dedicated to a software.
-In the wrapper/software sub-directory you may have several sub-directories.
-For example, the wrappers/bowtie1 directory contains two wrappers called **align** and **build**.
+Each sub-directory is dedicated to a wrapper related to a given software/application.

+Here is an example a a wrapper tree structure:

+    fastqc
+    ├── environment.yaml
+    ├── README.md
+    ├── test
+    │   ├── Snakefile
+    │   ├── test_R1_.fastq
+    │   └── test_R2_.fastq
+    └── wrapper.py

+Note that some software may have several sub wrappers (see the bowtie1 wrapper for instance).

-A wrapper directory must contain a file called **wrapper.py** where the developers must provide the core of the wrapper.
+So, a wrapper directory must contain a file called **wrapper.py** where the developers must provide the core of the wrapper.
 There is no specific instructions here except to write good code as much as possible.

-A wrapper directory should have a **test** directory for continuous integration with a **Snakefile** to be tested.
-The test must be added in the **test.py** (test.py)[test.py].
+A wrapper directory should have a **test** directory for continuous integration with a **Snakefile** to be tested and possibly data file **Do not add large files here**.
+Finally, include your test in the main [**test.py**](test.py) file of the root of the repository (not the wrapper itself).

 For testing purposes, you should also add a file called **environment.yaml** to tell what are the required packages to be installed for the test (and wrapper) to work.

-Finally, for documentation, we kindly ask the developer to create a **README.md** described here below.
+Finally, for the documentation, we kindly ask the developer to create a **README.md** file described here below.

-So to add a new wrapper called **example**:

-1. Create a directory wrappers/example/ **in small caps** (e.g. for this example let us call it **example**
-2. in ./wrappers/example, add the files mentionned above (wrappers.py,
-   environment.yaml and README.md).
-3. Create a test called **Snakefile** in ./wrappers/example/test with a workable example.
-4. Add the test code in the file test.py based on previous examples.
-4. Test the new wrapper:
+To test your new wrapper, type:

    pytest test.py -k test_example